 Below is an example of a Google Maps with Panoramio images overlay:

 Map alignment: Controls the alignment of the map in your post.
 Options are left, center, right.

-9. Click OK once you have chosen your map options.
+9. Click Apply once you have chosen your map options.

-10. Click Save changes to this map in the Add Map window.
+10. Click Save changes in the Add Map window.